tbosse20/navigation-gesture/README.md

 ## Annotation Guide

+1. Download your assigned files from the Box.
+The structure doesn't matter.
+You'll have to specify the locations anyways.

-1. `pip install -r requirements.txt`
+1. Download libraries `pip install -r requirements.txt`.

 <!-- 1.
 Edit videos
     1. `concat_videos` concatenates videos